soumendra/awesome-product-management/Sachin_Rekhi_on_Product_Management.md

 * Target audience [~23:00m]
     - Who is your ideal customer who is going to love your product?
-        * Not the VC-pitchdeck version
+        * Not the VC-pitchdeck version, where you try to demonstrate the largest possible [target audience](https://en.wikipedia.org/wiki/Total_addressable_market)
         * Presents a nice example with LinkedIn
+            - When launching LinkedIn Sales Navigator, they went for B2B Enterprise Hunters ([Hunters vs Farmers 1](https://www.linkedin.com/pulse/hunter-vs-farmer-can-still-exist-todays-social-world-nicola-creary) [Hunters vs Farmers 2](https://www.linkedin.com/pulse/hunters-vs-farmers-still-relevant-sales-mark-birch))
 * Problem you are solving
     - It's important to articulate the problem independent of the solution
     - Is it nice to have or need to have? (vitamins vs pain-killers)